 Despite California’s unique protections for injured undocumented immigrants, these workers may face a new kind of threat – surprise raids by ICE.
 ICE has been conducting raids of workplaces in California suspected of employing undocumented immigrants, including 7-Eleven stores and companies in Northern California.
 The federal government has initiated the raids in response to the state’s Sanctuary State law.

-Get help from a trusted personal injury attorney if you need to file a workers’ compensation claim as an undocumented immigrant in California.
+Get help from a trusted Orange County personal injury lawyer if you need to file a workers’ compensation claim as an undocumented immigrant in California.
 An attorney is legally bound to act in your best interests.
 A lawyer can assist you with your claim, teach you your rights under workers’ compensation statutes, and help you go up against unlawful immigrant reporting or discrimination.
 You have the right to workers’ compensation as an immigrant.
 Exercise this right with an attorney’s help.